Eukaryogenesis: Symbiogenesis

 In the theory of symbiogenesis, a merger of an archaean and an aerobic bacterium created the eukaryotes, with aerobic mitochondria, some 2.2 billion years ago.
 A second merger, 1.6 billion years ago, added chloroplasts, creating the green plants.

-According to the theory of symbiogenesis (the endosymbiotic theory) championed by Lynn Margulis, a member of the archaea gained a bacterial cell as a component.
-The archaeal cell was a member of the Promethearchaeati kingdom.
+According to the theory of symbiogenesis (the endosymbiotic theory) championed by Lynn Margulis, the eukaryotic cell originated from an archaeal cell that gained a bacterial cell as a component or symbiont.
+The archaeal cell was a member of the Asgard kingdom (more recently identified as one of the Heimdallarchaeia within Promethearchaeota).
 The bacterium was one of the alphaproteobacteria, which had the ability to use oxygen in its respiration.
 This enabled it – and the archaeal cells that included it – to survive in the presence of oxygen, which was poisonous to other organisms adapted to reducing conditions.
 The endosymbiotic bacteria became the eukaryotic cell's mitochondria, providing most of the energy of the cell.
-Lynn Margulis and colleagues have suggested that the cell also acquired a Spirochaete bacterium as a symbiont, providing the cell skeleton of microtubules and the ability to move, including the ability to pull chromosomes into two sets during mitosis, cell division.
-More recently, the archaean has been identified as belonging to the unranked taxon Heimdallarchaeia of the phylum Promethearchaeota.
+(Note: Margulis and colleagues also suggested that the cell acquired a spirochaete bacterium as a symbiont, providing the cell skeleton of microtubules and the ability to move, including the ability to pull chromosomes into two sets during mitosis, cell division, but that hypothesis never had significant data in its support and has been consistently rejected by the scientific community.)

-Last eukaryotic common ancestor (LECA)

-The last eukaryotic common ancestor (LECA) is the hypothetical last common ancestor of all living eukaryotes, around 2 billion years ago, and was most likely a biological population.
-It is believed to have been a protist with a nucleus, at least one centriole and cilium, facultatively aerobic mitochondria, sex (meiosis and syngamy), a dormant cyst with a cell wall of chitin and/or cellulose, and peroxisomes.

-It had been proposed that the LECA fed by phagocytosis, engulfing other organisms.
-However, in 2022, Nico Bremer and colleagues confirmed that the LECA had mitochondria, and stated that it had multiple nuclei, but disputed that it was phagotrophic.
-This would mean that the ability found in many eukaryotes to engulf materials developed later, rather than being acquired first and then used to engulf the alphaproteobacteria that became mitochondria.

-The LECA has been described as having "spectacular cellular complexity".
-Its cell was divided into compartments.
-It appears to have inherited a set of endosomal sorting complex proteins that enable membranes to be remodelled, including pinching off vesicles to form endosomes.
-Its apparatuses for transcribing DNA into RNA, and then for translating the RNA into proteins, were separated, permitting extensive RNA processing and allowing the expression of genes to become more complex.
-It had mechanisms for reshuffling its genetic material, and possibly for manipulating its own evolvability.
-All of these gave the LECA "a compelling cohort of selective advantages".